 Preventing Hearing loss caused by exposure to loud sound

 We use our ears every day in so many ways.
 We use our ears to communicate, we use our ears to learn and to entertain ourselves by listening to movies and music.
+So, it is necessary to prevent hearing loss in children.
 Our ears help us to be alerted of danger from warning signals.
 A world without hearing is one that I hate to imagine.

 Noise-Induced Hearing Loss is preventable.
 Here’s what you can do today, to protect your ears for tomorrow: